Schick has no regrets about failed move to Juventus

 The Czech Republic international was set to move to the Old Lady in 2017 from Sampdoria until two medicals revealed a heart inflammation.

-When asked if he regrets not being given the chance to play for the side that went on to win Serie A, Schick insisted he does not think about it.
+When asked if he regrets not being given the chance to play for the side who went on to win Serie A, Schick insisted he does not think about it.

+"Do I wonder what might have been?
+No, I've already closed it out," he told Lidovky.

 "After the first round of medicals I knew there was a heart problem.
 They told me right away."